Sign in

 Glen Monaghan

 This is very similar to the little Harbor Freight airbrush pumps, just mounted on a tank.
-You can plumb a compressor to a holding tank yourself with a T and one or 2 valves (I have hose from pump to T, valve between T and tank, and a second valve between T and laser so I can run pump to fill tank, send air from tank to laser, send air from pump to tank and laser, and cut off tank from both laser and pump to save built-up air for another session).
+You can plumb a compressor to a holding tank yourself with a T and one or two valves (I have hose from pump to T, valve between T and tank, and a second valve between T and laser, so I can run pump to fill tank, send air from tank to laser, send air from pump to tank and laser, and cut off tank from both laser and pump to save built-up air for another session).

 The nail salon type of compressor that Dee has mentioned is a similar arrangement but only has a tiny tank inside the case.